 Der Durst des Hercules: Kallimachos, Augustus und die Liebeselegie in Properz 4, 9

-• Alexander L. Kirichenko Humboldt Universität zu Berlin, Unter den Linden 6, 10099 Berlin, Deutschland
+• Alexander Kirichenko Humboldt Universität zu Berlin, Unter den Linden 6, 10099 Berlin, Deutschland

 DOI: